ShingShanger/csf432-fall2020/labs/lab07/README.md

 **Step 2.3** From R1, ping `8.8.8.8`.
 Use `ctrl+c` to terminate the ping stream.<br>

 8.8.8.8 is the well known primary DNS server for Google DNS.
-Because out NAT cloud should have connectivity to internet, you should be getting a successful reply.
+Because our NAT cloud should have connectivity to internet, you should be getting a successful reply.

 **Step 2.4** From R1, check to see if we have name services by pinging google.com<br>